 The widest machines in our selection have built-in grinders.
 In any case, it’s worth checking the specific dimensions of your favorite machine before buying.

-Some features like touch panels, buttons, and switches are worth paying attention to them.
+Some features like touch panels, buttons, and switches are worth attention.
 Our favorite machines have good quality features that tend to be durable.
-Yet, touch panels tend to become a liability over time compared to switches in high-quality plastic or metal.
+Yet, touch panels become a liability over time compared to high-quality plastic or metal switches.

 Digital Temperature Control (PID)

 PID stands for a technology that controls the stability of water temperature.
-The thermostat is designed to heat up and cool down the boiler, which can make for inconsistent coffee results.
+The thermostat is designed to heat up and cool down the boiler, making for inconsistent coffee results.

-A digital temperature control based on PID technology provides consistency by ensuring that the water temperature is at a specific level, resulting in a better espresso drink.
-And just as important, you’ll know which is the best temperature for each coffee bean.
+A digital temperature control based on PID technology provides consistency by ensuring the water temperature is at a specific level, resulting in a better espresso drink.
+And just as important, you’ll know the best temperature for each coffee bean.

-A pressure gauge is an important feature to look for when choosing an espresso machine.
-By brewing at around 9 bars of pressure, you can make the perfect espresso.
+A pressure gauge is an important feature when choosing an espresso machine.
+You can make the perfect espresso by brewing at around 9 bars of pressure.
 A pressure gauge allows you to adjust the force a coffee is brewed with.
-By checking the taste, body, and extraction time, you’ll learn more about your espresso and adjust the grind size accordingly.
+You’ll learn more about your espresso and adjust the grind size by checking the taste, body, and extraction time.

-When looking for the best espresso machine, it is important to consider the water source.
-Some machines can be plumbed, but most of them come with a water reservoir.
+When looking for the best espresso machine, it is essential to consider the water source.
+Some machines can be plumbed, but most come with a water reservoir.

-Using a water reservoir may seem annoying at first, but all machines in our selection have enough capacity to serve over 40 single shots without refilling.
+Using a water reservoir may initially seem annoying, but all machines in our selection have enough capacity to serve over 40 single shots without refilling.

-Depending on your preference, bear in mind that most espresso machines below 1000 dollars can’t be plumbed.
+Regarding your preference, remember that most espresso machines below 1000 dollars can’t be plumbed without advanced technical skills.

-The steam wand is a small metal stick that extends from the side of the machine.
+The steam wand is a small metal stick extending from the machine’s side.
 It’s used to heat and froth milk for drinks like lattes and cappuccinos.